samuraiseoul/kimchiChingu/_book/verbs/conjunctive.md

 The conjunctive form, like the [stem form]({{site.baseurl}}/book/verbs/stem/) of a verb can't live on it's on and requires one of the verb endings listed below to function.
 It however is an easy form to conjugate.
-First conjugate the verb to the [stem form]({{site.baseurl}}/book/verbs/stem/), if it ends in a vowel or 'ㄹ' it is already in the conjunctive form, otherwise just add '으'to put it in the conjunctive form.
+First conjugate the verb to the [stem form]({{site.baseurl}}/book/verbs/stem/).
+If it ends in a vowel or 'ㄹ' it is already in the conjunctive form, if the stem ends in a 'ㅂ', remove the ㅂ and add 우 otherwise just add '으'to put it in its conjunctive form.

+A small note about verbs ending in 'ㄹ', if the verb ending specified adding a 'ㄹ' don't add one for conjunctives that end in 'ㄹ'.

 ### Examples: